 What Are Sustainable Use Practices?

-Everyday, we have the choice to enact sustainable practices.
+Everyday, we have the choice to enact sustainable practices for the environment.
 But you might not be sure what exactly that means.

 Luckily, we've compiled a quick guide to help you incorporate more sustainable practices into your everyday life.
-So that future generations can benefit from the actions you choose to take today.
+Ranging from how to conserve wildlife to how to make sustainable purchases that support recycling production, we've got everything you need to know about responsible consumption down below.

 See Related: Why Use Aluminum Free Deodorant?